juinpt/terraform-ai-page-generator/README.md

 Each EC2 instance is configured to:

-- Install necessary dependencies (e.g., Python, required libraries).
+- Install necessary dependencies (e.g., Docker).
-- Deploy the AI page generator application.
+- Deploy the containerized AI page generator application.
-- Expose the application on a specified port (e.g., port 80).
+- Expose the application on a specified port (e.g., port 8080).

-Ensure your security group allows inbound traffic on the chosen application port.

 ## License